 Date: 4 and 5 December 2018

-This workshop, taking place over one and a half days, is for post-doctoral early career researchers in universities who engage in co-produced research with varying external partners and pursue different topics.
-The focus is upon learning from practice through discussion.
-There will be a maximum of twenty-five attendees to allow for participation and you are asked to prepare short presentations in smaller groups on the first day (please see below the questions for orientation).
+This workshop took place over one and a half days for post-doctoral early career researchers in universities who engage in co-produced research with varying external partners and who pursue different topics.
+The focus was on learning from practice through discussion.
+With a maximum of twenty-five attendees to allow for groupparticipation attendees were asked to prepare short presentations in smaller groups.

-The workshop is jointly organised by the Sheffield Methods and the Urban Institute and the Jam and Justice Project (ESRC), with partners in Birmingham and Manchester Universities, as well as Mistra Urban Futures.
-For those who cannot obtain funding from their institutions or grant awarding bodies, it is possible to apply for a maximum £50 bursary towards travel and accommodation.
-Aside from lunch on the first day and refreshments, the workshop will also provide a dinner on the 4 December for all participants to attend.
+The workshop was jointly organised by the Sheffield Methods and the Urban Institute and the Jam and Justice Project (ESRC), with partners in Birmingham and Manchester Universities, as well as Mistra Urban Futures.

 10th-14th September 2018